 Express Entry isn’t the only way to settle in Canada.
 There are plenty of other ways to make it happen.

-Canada plans on admitting more than one million new permanent residents between 2020 and 2022.
+Canada plans on admitting more than 1.2 million new permanent residents between 2021 and 2023.
 Only a quarter will be admitted through Express Entry.

 That’s right: three-in-four new permanent residents are admitted through other programs, not through Express Entry.
 And when you add in temporary residents as well, less than 10 percent of people who obtain the right to work in Canada annually are admitted through Express Entry.